fantasyland/static-land/docs/spec.md

 ## Algebras

 An algebra is a set of values (type instances), a set of operators (type methods) that it is closed under and some laws it must obey.

-Each Static Land algebra is a separate specification.
+Each algebra is a separate specification.
 An algebra may have dependencies on other algebras which must be implemented.
 An algebra may also state other algebra methods which do not need to be implemented and how they can be derived from new methods.